Denver Weather: Smoke Will Finally Decrease Today, Just In Time For The All-Star Game

 The alert is specifically for high levels of ozone in the metro area through at least 4 p.m.
 Tuesday and for the thick smoke in the mountains through at least 9 a.m.
 Wednesday.
 Either way, sensitive groups including young children, older adults, and anyone with respiratory problems like asthma are discouraged from spending long periods of time outdoors.

 As the smoke situation gets better in many areas during the second half of Tuesday, widespread showers and thunderstorms will develop in the mountains starting in the afternoon.
-Some of the storms could reach the Denver, Boulder, and Fort Collins areas mainly between 3 p.m. and 6 p.m.READ MORE: Jeffrey Moralez In Custody, Fake Explosive Device Discovered After Aurora Standoff
+Some of the storms could reach the Denver, Boulder, and Fort Collins areas mainly between 3 p.m. and 6 p.m.READ MORE: Bodycam Images Released: 75-Year-Old Man Tased By Idaho Springs Officer Nicholas Hanning

 The lowest levels of the atmosphere will remain mostly dry east of the mountains so it’s unlikely any storms in the Denver metro area will be able to produce much rain.
 But gusty wind and of course lightning is possible.

 Looking ahead to Wednesday, moisture will finally reach the lower levels of the atmosphere and therefore the chance for getting wet during the afternoon and/or early evening is better than Tuesday.
-Most areas along the Front Range should experience at least one or two thunderstorms on Wednesday along with somewhat cooler temperatures.MORE NEWS: Colorado Secretary Of State Addresses Misinformation From Georgia Elected Officials After MLB All-Star Game Change Of Venue
+Most areas along the Front Range should experience at least one or two thunderstorms on Wednesday along with somewhat cooler temperatures.MORE NEWS: 'Sell Some Dope': Gabriel Rodriguez, Suspect In Denver Hotel Raid, Admits To Selling Drugs